Logo for Open Library Publishing Platform

 Before submitting your manuscript to Action Research, please ensure you have read the Aims & Scope.
 1.2 Article Types.
 The journal publishes quality articles on accounts of action research projects, explorations in the philosophy and methodology of action research, and considerations of the nature of quality in action research practice.

-14. (PDF) Action Research: A Handbook for Students
+14. (PDF) Action Research: A Guide to Process and Procedure

-16. PDF Guidelines for the Action Research Project For the Master's Degree
+16. PDF Guidelines for Completing an Action Research Project I/II

 17. Research to Practice: Guidelines for Planning Action Research Projects